For production animal veterinarians, autumn is the time to remind farmers about the importance of trace element testing leading up to winter.

 > Cumulative reporting can be used to identify seasonal trends within the same year or previous years specific to that farm.
 This enables veterinarians to quickly track results (without having to find previous trace element reports), and advise on strategic supplementation.
 It also provides a more user friendly, visual reference for farmers that can be used to track changes over time and align supplementation with management decisions.

 > Regional trending enables farmers and veterinarians to at a glance see how their farm compares in relation to other farms within their region.
-This graph feature can be used with farmers as a tool to highlight the importance of regular trace element testing, by showing that (potential or possible) deficiencies / toxicities are being seen in their area.
+This feature can be used as a tool to highlight the importance of regular testing and the existence of any potential or possible local toxicities or deficiencies.

 Note: Regional data is dependent on accurate identification of the species, age and location, so please supply as many details as possible on submissions so you and your farming clients can make the most of this exciting innovation.